SGBC/weatherdata/The impact of weather factors on the productivity of dairy cows/README.md

 3. Outputs "AllMilkingsDaily_Weather_Filtered.csv", containing the high and low frequency components.
 4. Calculates and prints some correlation and regression stuff.

+## fftpres.ipynb
+Loads "AllMilkingsDaily_Weather_Filtered.csv" and show the filtered curves for one random cow

 ## Records_Distribution.ipynb
 Explore the distribution of records for each farm.